Parthis1833/OpPlanGuard/README.md

 **Step 1 :**

-create a database named gujarat_police in postgres with username gujarat_police and password 1234
+Create a PostgreSQL database named "gujarat_police" with a username of "gujarat_police" and a password of "1234".
+This can be done by running the following commands:

 ```
 psql -U postgres

 ```
 ```
 CREATE USER gujarat_police WITH PASSWORD '1234';

 ```
 ```
 CREATE DATABASE gujarat_police;